alobban/webpack-babel-react/README.md

 2. Run `docker build -t="node-nginx:v2" .` command.
 3. Then open `Dockerfile` in project to see the next command on `line 2` to generate docker container from `node-nginx:v2` image.
 4. Make the necessary changes to directory path to the `build` folder on your respective system, then run command.
+5. Open browser and go to http://localhost:3003 or to whatever port configured.